FamilySearch/GEDCOM/specification/gedcom-02-datatypes.md

 Age phrases were moved to the `PHRASE` substructure in 7.0.
 :::

-The URI for the `Age` datatype is `g7:type-Age`.
+The URI for the `Age` data type is `g7:type-Age`.

 ## List

-A list is a meta-syntax representing a sequence of values with another datatype.
+A list is a meta-syntax representing a sequence of values with another data type.
-Two list datatypes are used in this document: List:Text and List:Enum.
+Two list data types are used in this document: List:Text and List:Enum.
 Lists are serialized in a comma-separated form, delimited by a comma (U+002C `,`) and any number of spaces (U+0020) between each item.
 It is recommended that a comma-space pair (U+002C U+0020) be used as the delimiter.